bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/02 Ansible/02 configure.md

 ---

 <em>Update Hosts - Inventory</em>
-In this first part we will edit the default hosts to include our Cluster Nodes.
+You could use a basic hosts file to test the connection to the Cluster Nodes over SSH.
+Kubespray

 change directory:
 ```